 When he reached the edge of the danger zone there was, as usual, no open water.
-This had been a great disappointment for a long time now for the hunters of the village.
-Father walked to a lofty pressure ridge not far away, climbed it and trained his telescope seaward.
+This had usual, no open water. been a great disappointment for a long time now for the hunters of the village.
+Father walked to a lofty pressure ridge not far away, climbed it and trained away, climbed it and his telescope seaward. his telescope seaward.
 As he scanned southward he saw a rather small open water with tiny dots of moving objects in it.
 It was teeming with seals!
 He began to worry because the seals' location was about two and a half to three miles out from the cleavage of the danger zone.
 Nevertheless, he made up his mind to make a dash there.
 Conditions seemed right.
-There was hardly any wind but it was cold.
+There was hardly any wind but it was seals in.